-Learn to think in the terms of a professional marketer
+Learn to think like a professional marketer

 This Summer School course will review and appraise contemporary digital marketing strategy, latest leading edge developments, literature and industry best practice, to provide you with a comprehensive understanding of 21st century marketing.

-Week one - Key foundation marketing concepts
+Week one: Key foundation marketing concepts

 Introduction to the ‘Digital Marketing’ environment